chance2021/devopsdaydayup/009-MinikubeHelmDeployment/README.md

 ```
 ---
 # Create Your Own Helm Chart
 In above lab, we went through the steps to deploy an app via Helm Chart in K8s.
-In practical, you may need to create your own helm chart to deploy your own developed code.In the following article, we will create a **customized helm chart** and store in the **GitHub page**.
+In practical, you may need to create your own helm chart to deploy your own developed code.In the following article, we will create a **customized helm chart** and store it in the **GitHub page**.
-1. Create your own Github repo.
+## 1. Create your own Github repo.
 You can refer to [here](https://docs.github.com/en/get-started/quickstart/create-a-repo) for how to create a repo in the Github.
-2. Create a Helm Chart
+## 2. Create a Helm Chart
 In your repo created above, run below commands to create a Helm Chart
 ```
 mkdir helm-charts